 Magnesium is an essential mineral that most of us do not get enough of.
 Women in perimenopause or menopause can definitely benefit from magnesium supplements.
 Magnesium is known to help sleep by regulating the body’s circadian rhythms, and promoting muscle relaxation.
 This small study found that 500mg of magnesium daily led to a significant increase in sleep quality, as well as melatonin production.

 Adequate magnesium levels may also lessen anxiety and depression, improving brain function, mood regulation and reactions to stress.
 Magnesium also lowers blood pressure, lowers inflammation, and decreases the risk of heart disease.

+Some herbal supplements claim to help manage perimenopause and menopause symptoms.
 However, it is important to remember that the FDA doesn’t regulate supplements and there is little research on many of them—especially for menopause symptoms.

-Black cohosh is a flowering plant that may be one of the most effective herbal remedies for menopause—especially hot flashes.
+Black Cohosh is a flowering plant that may be one of the most effective herbal remedies for menopause—especially hot flashes.
 Black cohosh functions as a phytoestrogen–a plant-based compound that mimics the action of the hormone estrogen.

 Taking black cohosh can help decrease the frequency or severity of hot flashes.
 In a study of 80 menopausal women who were having hot flashes, those who supplemented with 20 mg of black cohosh daily for 8 weeks reported fewer and less severe hot flashes.

 Black cohosh may have some beneficial effects on women’s mental health particularly anxiety and depression.
 Researchers found it was linked to significant improvements in psychological symptoms including anxiety and depression.